 You will have to add more charcoal into the firebox to make sure the charcoal continues to burn and to also maintain that temperature range so that all toxins can burn off.

-If you have an electric smoker, then plug it in and set the temperature on your unit to 275°F. Ensure to refer to the instructions in your user’s manual for specific details.
-If your unit is a gas smoker, on the other hand, hook it up to your gas tank and gradually raise its temperature until it reaches around 250 – 275 °F.
+If you have an electric smoker, then plug it in and set the temperature on your unit to 275°F. Refer to the instructions in your user’s manual for specific details.
+If your unit is a gas smoker, hook it up to your gas tank and gradually raise its temperature until it reaches around 250 – 275 °F.

-- Make sure the smoker’s temperature reaches between the range of 250 to 275 °F.
+- Make sure the smoker’s temperature reaches the range between 250 to 275 °F.

-- Watch out that the temperature doesn’t go past 275 °F because anything higher than that may damage the finishing on your smoker as the paint will start to shed.
+- Watch out that the temperature doesn’t go past 275 °F because that may damage the finishing on your smoker as the paint will start to shed.

 7 – Run for 3 hours or as per the User Manual

 The instructions on the user’s manual may recommend a different amount of time.
 You need to check it and if there are any suggestions, then follow them.
-After the 3 hours are up, your smoker would now be ready to use for the first time.
+After time has lapsed, your smoker would now be ready to use for the first time.

 If you are planning to start cooking immediately, then give the unit some time to cool down to around 225 °F before adding meat or any other food.
 This is the ideal internal temperature for smoking.